r-anime/stylesheet/README.md

 This repo contains the subreddit's stylesheet.
 It's a fun time.

 This repository uses a modified version of [Geo1088/reddit-stylesheet-sync](https://github.com/Geo1088/reddit-stylesheet-sync) to update changes live.

-## TODO:

-- probably use Sass
-- use better commit logs
-- stop failing at using github